 Are you good at carving pumpkins into jack-o-lanterns?
 Apparently I’m not.
 Or least I wasn’t.
-Now that I have these pumpkin carving tips from a Central Market expert, my jack-o-lanterns are easy and clever.
+Now that I have these pumpkin carving tips, my jack-o-lanterns look impressive – but they’re actually easy.

-Normally around Halloween, I force ask Hubby to do the knife-wielding honors.
-However, with what I learned from the expert, I feel confident that I could turn out a decent pumpkin myself.
+Normally around Halloween, I have my husband do the knife-wielding honors.
+However, with what I learned from the expert, I felt confident that I could turn out a decent pumpkin myself.

-1. When cutting a hole in the top, don’t make it perfectly round.
+1. When cutting a hole in the top, don’t make it round.
+Aim for a teardrop with an easy-to-identify corner.
 It will be loads easier to fit it back on the right way without spinning it around much.

-2. Tape or glue your pattern – if you have one – onto your pumpkin so that it will be still while you follow the next step.
+2. Glue your pattern – if you have one – onto your pumpkin so that it will be still while you follow the next step.
 If you use regular school glue, it will peel right off.

-3. Use a pokey thing, such as an awl or the tool from a carving kit, to create a dot-to-dot pattern.
+3. Use a pointed object, such as an awl or the tool from a carving kit, to create a dot-to-dot pattern.